Shortcuts to adiabaticity for open quantum systems and a mixed-state inverse engineering scheme: Example: The stimulated Raman adiabatic passage (STIRAP)

-Although the control fields and the pulse length used in FIG. \ref{Lam3} require positive main excitation values at most of the time, these main excitation numbers may still negative at some points of the time.
-In experiment, we may restrict the main excitation numbers to be within the regime $N_{0}^i,\, N_{+1}^i\geq6.55\times10^{-7}$ which corresponds to the room temperature $T_{\text{cutoff}}\approx 300$ K. In FIG. \ref{PO3}(a), we plot the final population which is not on $\ket{m_s=+1}$ as a function of the pulse length $\tau$ for the control field $\Omega=154$ KHz.
-Both dynamical processes with (the red dash line) and without (the blue solid line) the dephasing noise are shown in FIG.\ref{PO3}, which show the effect of the dephasing noise.
-We compare our results with the that given by the superadiabatic protocol\cite{Barfuss2015} with (the green dots line) and without (the black dash-dot line) the dephasing noise, and find that our protocol are more robust against the decay and the dephasing noises.
+Although FIG. \ref{Lam3} presents positive main excitation numbers, these main excitation numbers may still negative at some points of the time.
+In experiment, we may restrict the main excitation numbers to be within the regime $N_{0}^i,\, N_{+1}^i\geq6.55\times10^{-7}$ which corresponds to $T_{\text{cutoff}}\approx 300$ K. In FIG. \ref{PO3}(a), we plot the final population which is not on $\ket{m_s=+1}$ as a function of the pulse length $\tau$ for the control field $\Omega=154$ KHz.
+Both dynamical processes with (the red dash line) and without (the blue solid line) the dephasing noise are considered in FIG.\ref{PO3}.
+As we see, the MIE scheme fails to transfer the population into $\ket{m_s=+1}$ for short pulse length due to the cut-off on the main excited number $N_{+1}^i$.
+But it performs good by prolonging pulse length, and the final population on $\ket{m_s=+1}$ approach asymptotically to a predicted value give by the instantaneous steady state of $\hat{ \mathcal L_0}(\tau)$.
+On the other hand, since the coherence between $\ket{^1E}$ and $\ket{m_s=0}$ ($\ket{m_s=+1}$) in our designed trajectory is negligible, the orbital dephasing noise of $\ket{^1 E}$ will not affect the state transfer process evidently.
+The numerical result confirms our analysis as illustrated by the blue solid line and the red dash line in FIG. \ref{PO3} (a).
+We also present the results given by the superadiabatic scheme\cite{Barfuss2015} with (the green dots line) and without (the black dash-dot line) the dephasing noise.
+As a pure-state STAs scheme, the superadiabatic scheme needs to keep states as pure states.
+When $\ket{^1 E}$ is populated, the strong coherence between the excited and ground states are required, so that pure-state STAs schemes are sensitive to the dephasing noise.
+Therefore, the MIE scheme is more robust to the orbital dephasing noise than the STAs schemes of closed quantum systems.